 What are all those bots doing there?

-To make our live easier we have the support of five bots that you either can interact with or make you aware of posts that might need our attention.
+To make our lives easier, we have the support of six bots that either you can interact with or which make you aware of posts that might need our attention.

 Smokey (aka Smoke Detector)